-Active vs. Passive Voice: The Complete Guide - The Write Practice
+Active vs. Passive Voice: The Complete Guide

 As you edit, consider what you want your readers to focus on and how you want them to engage with your writing.
 You'll find some instances where passive voice is actually the best choice.

-Remember, though, to use the passive voice in moderation, as too much of it is exhausting to read.
+Remember to use the passive voice in moderation, as too much of it is exhausting to read.

 When do you use passive voice?
+Have any effective examples?
 Let me know in the comments.

 PRACTICE